shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Bartender, strongest drink!”

-The Arakroca behind the bar spoke in clicks and whistles, cleaning a glass.
+The aarakocra behind the bar spoke in clicks and whistles, cleaning a glass.

 Reesu made an illusion of a mug of ale, but then increased its size.

-The Arakroca chirped, holding up a super-sized mug.
+The aarakocra chirped, holding up a super-sized mug.

 Reesu shook her head.
 She added strong arms to the side of the illusory mug.

-The Arakroca scratched its head.
+The aarakocra scratched its head.

 Then the doors to the tavern opened, and in walked Drathalion.